tizee/tz-cpp-boilerplate/README.md

 ## tz-cpp-boilerplate
-A dummy cpp boilerplate (just for now).
+A simple cpp boilerplate.

-## TBD
-- CMake configuration
+- A simple CMake configuration
-- Googletest for TDD
+- Use Googletest for TDD